This post may contain affiliate links. Please see my disclosure policy for details.

 Tragically, it’s a shadow of what it was today and this once great promenade has been altogether abandoned slowly falling into decay.
 Until now.

-Finally, after decades of locals petitioning for Birnbeck, it seems that there are plans to bring this pier back to life in 2021.
+Finally, after decades of locals petitioning for Birnbeck, it seems that there are plans to bring this pier back to life.

 Here’s the sad story of Birnbeck Pier with the history, why it was abandoned and future plans!

-Important: Birnbeck Pier is closed.
+Important: Birnbeck Pier is closed permanently.
 Please do not attempt to climb over the scaffolding and walk on the delicate structure as it’s dangerous.

 The history of Birnbeck Pier in its heyday!